spotinst/help/src/docs/managed-instance/getting-started/create-a-new-managed-instance.md

 ### Configure Load Balancing.

 - You can set the Stateful Node to receive traffic from Route 53 or a Load Balancer.
-- For Load Balancers, select your Elastic Load Balancer, ALB Target Group or MLB Target Set:
+- For Load Balancers, select your Elastic Load Balancer or ALB Target Group:

 <img src="/managed-instance/_media/gettingstarted-create-new-13.png" />